This post may contain affiliate links. Please read our disclosure policy.

 This Crock Pot Pork Roast recipe is tender and juicy and perfect for busy weeknights.
 Plus it’s super easy to make in your slow cooker with just a few simple ingredients and about 5 minutes of prep.

 You know when you just don’t feel like cooking?
 Or you are going to have company for dinner, but you have no time to make anything fancy?
-Help is at hand in the form of this delicious slow cooker pork roast.
-Making this is so easy that you could practically do it in your sleep.
+Help is at hand in the form of this delicious slow cooker pork roast recipe.
+Making this roast is so easy that you could practically do it in your sleep!